TV-Rename/tvrename/userguide.md

 The My Shows tab reverts to showing The TVDB codes and indicating that the relevant data has not been downloaded, all record of ignored episodes (including "Specials") will have been deleted as well.
 Your best option is to run *Background Download Now* (also from the *Tools* menu - see below) and go and make a cup of coffee while the cache re-populates.

 (Once the download is complete all your shows will re-appear in ***My Shows***.
 Switch to the ***Scan*** tab and run `Full`.
 The tab re-populates, but horror-of horrors all your ignored episodes and season have gone, and confusion over double episodes and the like has returned.
 Unfortunately this has to be set up manually.
 (See, I said you needed a coffee!).

+## Status Bar
+At the very bottom of the window the status bar displays the next show/episode airing and how long you've got to wait for it and the "Background download:" status!